 As a recipient of Federal Transit Administration (FTA) funds, the City is required to comply with 49 CFR Part 643, Public Transportation Safety Plan.
+One of the requirements is an annual review of the plan and if necessary, update information based on current procedures and practices.
 Each year recipients must certify annually that they have a compliant safety plan as a condition of receiving ongoing federal funds.